apache/spark/python/docs/source/getting_started/installation.rst

 Official Release Channel
 ------------------------

-Different flavors of PySpark is available in the `official release channel <https://spark.apache.org/downloads.html>`_.
+Different flavors of PySpark are available in the `Apache Spark website <https://spark.apache.org/downloads.html>`_.
 Any suitable version can be downloaded and extracted as below:

 .. code-block:: bash